The Town of Jay, Maine

 Jay boasts a very active civic atmosphere, with 2 Veteran's Organizations, an Historical Society, many churches, a Youth Organization, a Paper and Heritage Museum, Chamber of Commerce, and Rotary, just to name a few.

 Located right on the edge of the western mountains and at the gateway to the major ski areas, Jay has access to abundant recreational activities.
 Right here in town there is French Falls recreational area, a ball field in the summer that is flooded and maintained for ice skating in winter; Spruce Mountain Ski Slope, a tri-municipality ski area; tennis courts located at the Elementary School; and a Rail Trail Snowmobile/ATV/Hiking system, spanning a distance of 14 miles from Jay to Farmington.
 The Androscoggin River itself provides opportunities for excellent fishing, and is the venue for many fishing tournaments.
 Canoes and kayaks are a common site, as local folk are using the river for recreation as never before.

 North Jay White Granite Park

-North Jay boasts a now-idle granite quarry that for decades provided high-quality white granite for buildings throughout New England , including the city hall in Portland .
+North Jay boasts a granite quarry that for decades provided high-quality white granite for buildings throughout New England , including the city hall in Portland .
 A walking path in a neighboring orchard provides the opportunity to view this site.
 The Paper making industry and the granite quarry attracted a diverse ethnic background that has survived for over 200 years and provides a rich environment.

 Fun on the Androscoggin during the Source to Sea Trek